Radiolysis: Earth's history

-A suggestion has been made that in the early stages of the Earth's development when its radioactivity was almost two orders of magnitude higher than at present, radiolysis could have been the principal source of atmospheric oxygen, which ensured the conditions for the origin and development of life.
+A suggestion has been made that in the early stages of the Earth's development when total planetary radioactivity was almost two orders of magnitude higher than at present, radiolysis could have been the principal source of atmospheric oxygen, which ensured the conditions for the origin and development of life.
 Molecular hydrogen and oxidants produced by the radiolysis of water may also provide a continuous source of energy to subsurface microbial communities (Pedersen, 1999).
 Such speculation is supported by a discovery in the Mponeng Gold Mine in South Africa, where the researchers found a community dominated by a new phylotype of Desulfotomaculum, feeding on primarily radiolytically produced H_{2}.

 Methods

 Pulse radiolysis

 Pulse radiolysis is a recent method of initiating fast reactions to study reactions occurring on a timescale faster than approximately one hundred microseconds, when simple mixing of reagents is too slow and other methods of initiating reactions have to be used.

 The technique involves exposing a sample of material to a beam of highly accelerated electrons, where the beam is generated by a linac.
 It has many applications.
 It was developed in the late 1950s and early 1960s by John Keene in Manchester and Jack W. Boag in London.